mongodb/mongo-c-driver/src/libmongoc/doc/mongoc_write_concern_destroy.rst

 Description
 -----------

 Frees all resources associated with the write concern structure.
+Does nothing if ``write_concern`` is NULL.